bwb33480/Capstone-Project---The-Battle-of-Neighborhoods/README.md

 All of this data is compiled and sorted by postal code.

 Data has been collected from the FourSquare API utilized via the Request library in Python.
-Additional data has been collected from cybo.com, wikipedia.com, and www150.statcan.gc.ca .
+Additional data has been collected from cybo.com, wikipedia.com, yellowpages.ca, and www150.statcan.gc.ca .

 2B) Methodology